 The New York firm of Pottier & Stymus designed and executed the interior look of the home.
 Pottier & Stymus decorated the interior of the house with period rooms in styles such as Louis XIV, Louis XV, Louis XVI, the Italian Renaissance, and Francis I.

 During the winters the Flaglers spent at Whitehall, the couple entertained constantly.
 When Henry Flagler died in 1913, the house remained closed until the season of 1916.
 Mary Lily visited the home only once more in 1917 as the recent bride of Robert Worth Bingham.
 When Mary Lily died later that year, Whitehall was left to her niece, Louise Clisby Wise Lewis.
-Ms. Lewis sold Whitehall to a group of investors who added a ten-story 300-room tower on the west side and converted the entire structure into a hotel.
+Ms. Lewis sold Whitehall to a group of investors who added an eleven-story 250+ bedroom tower on the west side and converted the entire structure into a hotel.
 The hotel operated from 1925-1959 during which period the original portion of the house was used for lobbies, card rooms, lounges, a bar and guest suites.

 In 1959, the entire building was in danger of being razed.
 Henry Flagler's granddaughter, Jean Flagler Matthews learned of this and formed a nonprofit corporation, the Henry Morrison Flagler Museum, to purchase the property in 1959.
 The following year, Whitehall was opened to the public with a grand "Restoration Ball" on February 6, 1960.